How to create a livable city: Transportation affects everything.

 Hello APCSC friends~

-On Thursday, 2/15/24 I was honored to be among other equitable mobility advocates in NJ, all giving powerful testimony in favor of a strong Target Zero Commission, Bill Bill S361 sponsored by Senator Patrick Diegnan .
+On Thursday, 2/15/24 I was honored to be among other equitable mobility advocates in NJ, all giving powerful testimony in favor of a strong Target Zero Commission, Bill S361 sponsored by Senator Patrick Diegnan .

 New Jersey is the most dangerous state for pedestrians, with almost double the national average of fatalities.